varunkukade/ReactNative-Intermediate-EventManagement/README.md

   Components included in the app: This app is currently supports Android mobiles.
 Soon we will add the support for IOS devices.

    1. Project is completely strictly type scoped by Typescript
    2. React Native Firebase - Used firestore for database and quering data.
 Used authentication for signup,signin, logout, forgot password purpose.
 Used cloud storage for storing user's profile picture.
+Included pagination support.
    3. React navigation native stack , React Navigation Material bottom and top tabs - For screens, tabs and navigation of screens
    4. Redux Toolkit - This is the recommanded approach by react core team instead of just redux.
 This helps to reduce most of the boilerplate code for redux for gobal data/state management.
 This includes thunk middleware by default.
    5. React native Date Picker - For date and time input.